aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 ```

 and specifying the `_oracle` address.
-This provides the possibility to fully customize the conditions under which the function call is allowed.
+This provides full flexibility to customize the conditions under which the function call is allowed.

 These conditions can be based on the calldata of the function such as